Tokyo Fashion Subculture: Japanese Streetwear

 The History and Cultural Significance of Japanese Streetwear

-Although the history of Japanese streetwear can be traced back to the 1950s and 60s, with the new generation of young Japanese beginning to adopt more American fashion trends and taking inspiration from pop culture trends, it wasn’t until the late 1980s and 1990s that the fashion trend became what we know today.
+The history of Japanese streetwear can be traced back to the 1950s and 60s.
+A new generation of young Japanese began to adopt more American fashion trends—taking inspiration from pop culture.
+However, it wasn’t until the late 1980s and 1990s that the fashion trend became what we know today.

-It was in the 90s that the subculture movement Urahara meaning “the back streets of Harajuku”, pioneered by Nigo (creator of BAPE), Jun Takahashi (owner of Undercover) and Hiroshi Fujiwara, drew together creatives with a shared interest in hip-hop, punk, surf and skate culture and iconic American brands like Levis.
-Over time, the subculture grew and those involved in the movement started to construct their own more distinctive style of streetwear which differed from that in America.
+It was in the 90s that the subculture movement Urahara meaning “the back streets of Harajuku”, pioneered by Nigo (creator of BAPE), Jun Takahashi (owner of Undercover) and Hiroshi Fujiwara, drew together creatives.
+These creatives shared an interest in hip-hop, punk, surf and skate culture as well as iconic American brands like Levis.
+Over time, the subculture grew and those involved in the movement started to construct their own more distinctive styles.
+These streetwear styles differed from that in America.

-Interestingly, despite streetwear being initially more popular with men, by the late 90s more women were putting their own stamp on the style, with many opting to embrace more oversized fits and increasingly straying away from traditional feminine silhouettes favored a few decades before.
+Interestingly, despite streetwear being initially more popular with men, by the late 90s, more women were putting their own stamp on the style.
+Many women opted to embrace more oversized fits and increasingly strayed away from traditional feminine silhouettes.

-Japanese streetwear brands such as BAPE and Undercover are super renowned in the world and loved by many celebrities and fashion enthusiasts alike.
-This is partly due to the fact that these designers were unafraid to push style boundaries and were known for their expectational craftsmanship.
+Japanese streetwear brands such as BAPE and Undercover are super renowned in the world.
+They are loved by many celebrities and fashion enthusiasts alike.
+This is partly because these designers were unafraid to push style boundaries and were known for their expectational craftsmanship.
 Over the years, these designers also cleverly integrated themselves into the global fashion scene by collaborating with American brands like Nike.

-The impact that Western brands like Supreme, Stussy and Huf also have had on the continued popularity of streetwear in Japan can not be denied.
-These brands, with their quintessentially American feel, became overnight successes the moment they landed in Japan and a blueprint for Urahara followers.
+The impact that Western brands like Supreme, Stussy and Huf have had on the continued popularity of Japanese streetwear cannot be denied either.
+These brands, with their quintessentially American feel, became overnight successes the moment they landed in Japan.
+They were seen as a blueprint for Urahara followers.

 Streetwear appears to be one of the fashion subcultures that has seamlessly transcended into different social eras.
-One of the reasons that it has outlasted other subcultures such as the Lolita style is the fact that the clothing items that make up streetwear are fairly versatile and can easily be worn on the day-to-day.
-There is also a sense of nostalgia when it comes to the streetwear subculture since much of its influences derive from past music, art and youth culture.
+One of the reasons that it has outlasted other fashion subcultures—such as the Lolita style—is the fact that the clothing items that makeup streetwear are fairly versatile.
+They can easily be worn on the day-to-day.
+There is also a sense of nostalgia when it comes to the streetwear subculture.
+Since, much of its influences derive from past music, art and youth culture.

 Nowadays, streetwear has become more of a mainstream than a subculture meaning that it is easy to buy streetwear pieces.
 Given that Japanese streetwear found its humble beginnings in Harajuku, this area is by far the best to go.